vygandas/elevators/README.md

 Live version from `main` branch 👉 https://elevators-lai9.vercel.app/

+## Solution explanation

+To solve this task, I decided to create classes, which would represent physical devices in the real world.
+Well, at least simplified versions of the devices :)

+There's an elevator class, that represents things that only elevator can know.
+It can go up, down or stay still.
+You can tell elevator which floor to go.
+Elevator can tell whether it can even go there and how far the called floor is, including current elevators route.

+The, there's a controller, which is brain for the buttons to call elevator.
+It can have multiple elevators, even elevators with different tunnel height.
+It keeps all the calls to floors and decide which elevator to send where.
+Building can have multiple of these, for example in different ends of the building.

+Rendering of the view happens when anything happens either on the controller or elevator.
+This will call Tick function, that will trigger re-rendering.

+Elevators and controllers are dynamic, and it is possible to add these as many as you like in the code.
+It will render everything automatically and all of it will work.

+Since there was no forms except the button, I didn't used radix or form hooks.
+Also, due how much time already it took, I kept simplified UI.

+---

 ## PART 1 – Setup base solution according to Standards

 You are required to create a base solution according to the standards below: